 Do you get something wrong every day?
 That’s “bombu” nature.
 This Buddhist concept means we never get things completely right: instead we often make a mess of things because we’re human.

 Bombu nature means we need to accept we can never achieve the highest levels of excellence, we can never be those shiny perfect beings that we often think we ought to be.

 We walk but we stumble, we sing but we croak, we are virtuous but we are also sinners.

 When you accept that you have bombu nature you can stop judging yourself against a standard of excellence that is almost impossible to meet.
 You can learn to laugh at yourself instead of condemning yourself.
 You even learn to laugh at other people’s failings instead of condemning them.

-When you accept you’re never going to be up and running in the part at six am you might allow yourself to get up at eight and take a walk in the park at lunchtime.
+When you accept you’re never going to be up and running in the park at 6 a.m. you might allow yourself to get up at eight and take a walk in the park at lunchtime.

 Remember that acceptance really needs to include acceptance of ourselves as well as others or it is an incomplete acceptance.
 Recognising the bombu nature in ourselves and in others can help us to cultivate that acceptance.

 This post was updated on 29th February 2020

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.